-- 30. Select communication strategies for different audiences and sectors. - 31.
-Communicate audience-appropriate public health content, both in writing and through oral presentation. - 32.
-Describe the importance of cultural competence in communicating public health content.
+- 18. Select communication strategies for different audiences and sectors. - 19.
+Communicate audience-appropriate public health content, both in writing and through oral presentation, to a non-academic, non-peer audience with attention to factors such as literacy and health literacy. - 20.
+Describe the importance of cultural humility in communicating public health content.